 Progress has been made in identifying systemic factors that could play a role in increasing an individual’s chances of developing advanced gum disease.
 Some of the most prominent contributing factors are smoking, diabetes, HIV, stress and depression.
 Of these, smoking is probably the most important, increasing your risk of developing advanced disease up to seven times.

-A second significant risk factor is both insulin and non-insulin dependent diabetes mellitus, particularly in patients who have been affected long term.
-This is possibly due to the increased susceptibility to infection and a weakened host response.
+A second significant risk factor is both insulin and non-insulin-dependent diabetes mellitus, particularly in patients who have been affected long term.
+This is possibly due to the increased susceptibility to infection and weakened host response.

 Impact on general health

 While systemic conditions can increase your risk of developing gum disease, the reverse is also true.
 There has been a greater awareness of the link between periodontal disease and the appearance of other systemic conditions.
 For instance, the increased risk of heart disease, stroke, and the possible effect on pregnancy.
 This underlines the need for a comprehensive approach to the treatment of gum disease, as the impact it has on general health can be significant.